 Teenagers from the Age of 13

 - Can start working (providing a local by-law allows it).
-Even so, the laws on employing children state that the work can only be for a restricted number of hours.
+Even so, child employing laws state that the work can only be for a restricted number of hours.

 Teenagers from the Age of 14